 Relevant to both App Store as well as Play Store, the app name is one of the most important ranking factors.
 If your app name clearly signifies what your app does or what is the basic idea behind it, the app will appear higher in the search results due to increased visibility resulting in more downloads.
 On iOS 11, you can have 30 characters for your title, while Google Play gives you 50 now.

-Make sure to put relevant keywords into your mobile app’s name, whether it’s Google Play or iTunes Connect.
+Make sure to put relevant keywords into your mobile app’s name, whether it’s Google Play or App Store Connect (iTunes Connect).
 However, it’s not encouraged to have random keyword stuffing in the app name field.
 The app name must make sense.

 Here is a great examples of an optimized game name.

 Especially in Google Play Store, this is the field to check for relevant keywords.
 How well your keywords match with what people are searching for?
 To an extent this is more about discovery than ranking but if you pick popular keywords, you’ll have more competition and struggle to rank well.

 Use App Radar’s Keyword Suggestions to identify popular keyword combinations that others might have missed.
 In the below example on writing “brain game”, we got the following autocomplete suggestions, also your users in the U.S. might see on their iPhones.

 The Number of downloads is the main component of ranking good in any app store.
 When competing with big names, it’s difficult to reach their level of downloads.
 But this should not hinder your mobile game from getting featured.
 Initial boost can be acquired via PR followed by constant ASO.
 You can do some PR activities that will boost your downloads quickly and this download spike will get you high rankings for a short period of time and then regularly optimize metadata and assets to keep your downloads on at least a constant level.

 Rating and Reviews